-Since the violation was intentional, Article 10.2.1 would be applicable and the basic period of Ineligibility imposed would be four years.
+1. Since the violation was intentional, Article 10.2.1 would be applicable and the basic period of Ineligibility imposed would be four years.

-- 2 There is no room for Fault-related reductions of the period of Ineligibility (no application of Articles 10.4 and 10.5). - 3.
+- There is no room for Fault-related reductions of the period of Ineligibility (no application of Articles 10.4 and 10.5). - 3.
 Based on the Driver's spontaneous admission (Article 10.6.2) alone, the period of Ineligibility could be reduced by up to one-half of the four years.
-Based on the Driver's Substantial Assistance (Article 10.6.1) alone, the period of Ineligibility could be suspended up to three-quarters of the four years. \Under Article 10.6.4, in considering the spontaneous admission and Substantial Assistance together, the most the sanction could be reduced or suspended would be up to three-quarters of the four years.
+Based on the Driver's Substantial Assistance (Article 10.6.1) alone, the period of Ineligibility could be suspended up to three-quarters of the four years.
+Under Article 10.6.4, in considering the spontaneous admission and Substantial Assistance together, the most the sanction could be reduced or suspended would be up to three-quarters of the four years.
 The minimum period of Ineligibility would be one year. - 4.
 The period of Ineligibility, in principle, starts on the day of the final hearing decision (Article 10.11).
-If the spontaneous admission is factored into the reduction of the period of Ineligibility, an early start of the period of Ineligibility under Article 10.112 would not be permitted.
+If the spontaneous admission is factored into the reduction of the period of Ineligibility, an early start of the period of Ineligibility under Article 10.11.2 would not be permitted.
 The provision seeks to prevent a Driver from benefitting twice from the same set of circumstances.
-However, if the period of Ineligibility started as early as the Driver's last Use of the anabolic steroid. - According to Article 10.8, all results obtained by the Driver subsequent to the date of the anti-doping rule violation until the start of the period of Ineligibility would be Disqualified unless fairness requires otherwise. - The information referred to in Article 14.3.2 must be Publicly Disclosed, unless the Driver is a Minor, since this is a mandatory part of each sanction (Article 10.13). - 7.
+However, if the period of Ineligibility was suspended solely on the basis of Substantial Assistance, Article 10.11.2 may still be applied, and the period of Ineligibility started as early as the Driver's last Use of the anabolic steroid. - 5.
+According to Article 10.8, all results obtained by the Driver subsequent to the date of the anti-doping rule violation until the start of the period of Ineligibility would be Disqualified unless fairness requires otherwise. - 6.
+The information referred to in Article 14.3.2 must be Publicly Disclosed, unless the Driver is a Minor, since this is a mandatory part of each sanction (Article 10.13). - 7.
 The Driver is not allowed to participate in any capacity in a Competition or other sport-related activity under the authority of any Signatory or its affiliates during the Driver's period of Ineligibility (Article 10.12.1).
 However, the Driver may return to train with a team or to Use the facilities of a club or other member organization of a Signatory or its affiliates during the shorter of: (a) the last two months of the Driver's period of Ineligibility, or (b) the last one-quarter of the period of Ineligibility imposed (Article 10.12.2).
 Thus, the Driver would be allowed to return to training two months before the end of the period of Ineligibility.